triviality-js/triviality/docs/intro_triviality.md

 #typescript "example/singleton/LogModule.ts"

-The logger service function and the 'prefixedLoggerService' functions will always return the same instance for the same arguments.
+The logger service function and the 'prefixedLogger' functions will always return the same instance for the same arguments.

 #typescript "example/singleton/LogModuleContainer.ts"
 ___

 The container service function types are directly copied from the Modules.
 This gives typescript the option to **strictly type check** if everything is connected properly.
-And you the benefits of **code completion** and the option to quickly traverse to the service chain.
+And you the benefits of **code completion** and the option to quickly traverse the service chain.
 ___

 Let's put the type checking to the test, we create a nice module that use the 'LogModule'.

 #typescript "example/moduleDependency/HalloModule.ts"

-The container missing 'LogModule' dependency:
+Build the container with missing 'LogModule' dependency:

 #typescript "example/moduleDependency/HalloModuleErrorContainer.ts.example"